mickfuzz/phd4/_posts/2021-12-21-project-and-design-approaches.md

 For educators the use of design patterns and worked examples can help support learners develop coding proficiency by providing scaffolding and modelling good design decisions.
 However, one of the challenges for teachers of using worked examples and design patterns is how to integrate them into student-led design challenges.
 You may be able to create a menu of printed or online patterns or examples that students can draw on as needed.
 Perhaps particularly common examples can be modelled to the whole class when it is clear that many student will benefit from that approach.

 <!-- If students choose their own projects then it is not clear that any particular worked example or design pattern with be relevant to their work. -->
 <!-- Sign post to following chapter on Game Making using design patterns. -->
 <!-- My own journey in computing has very much been as a modifier of code.
 In the early days of the web I was able code many database driven websites with code that were very far from elegant representation of CT concepts but very functional for the communities they served.
 Like concrete coders that Papert and Turkle celebrated, I revelled in this hands-on approach and found tutorial resources dealing with first principles extremely confusing. -->

-### The Use Modify Create model
+### The Use-Modify-Create model
 <!-- THIS WOULD BE THE POINT TO INTRODUCE PHIL BAGGE'S CASE STUDY -->

-There are some parallels and some differences between Use Modify Create and the PRIMM framework described in a previous chapter [@lee_computational_2011] - http://tiny.cc/usemodifycreate.
-Both have become increasingly popular in the computing education sector in the UK.
-In particular the UMC model is designed both to limit learner anxiety as they potentially meet code and a coding interface for the first time and to scaffold the acquisition of coding and computational thinking concepts.
+Where the iterative design cycle The Use-Modify-Create (UMC) model is designed both to limit learner anxiety as they potentially meet code and a coding interface for the first time and to scaffold the acquisition of coding and computational thinking concept [@lee_computational_2011] - http://tiny.cc/usemodifycreate.

 In the **Use** stage, coders build a familiarity with coding interfaces and the some of the through scaffolded approaches.
 It is not specific how much is taught in terms of the concepts at this stage.
 In **Modify** learners progress to working on real projects but one created by others.